 WHO WAS SANT CUGAT?

 Sant Cugat is also known as Saint Cucuphas.
-He was born into a Christian family in Tunisia and was thought to have been one of the deacons in Carthage before heading over to Barcelona to convert the area to Christianity.
-This didn’t go down well with the Roman Emperor Diocletian and Sant Cuga was taken prisoner.
-Twelve strong soldiers were tasked with whipping him, tearing his skin with iron nails and letting scorpions sting him.
-Once these were undertaken he was roasted alive after being covered in vinegar and pepper.
-After all this he was still alive and so was thrown into a cell, in the morning his twelve torturers discovered him sitting up illuminated by a heavenly light.
-Unsurprisingly the twelve instantly converted to Christianity but the Roman Prefects still wanted Sant Cugat dead, so they opted for the simpler method of cutting his throat.
+He was born into a Christian family in Tunisia before heading over to Barcelona to convert the area to Christianity.
+This didn’t go down well with the Roman Emperor Diocletian.
+Twelve soldiers were tasked with whipping him, tearing his skin with iron nails and letting scorpions sting him.
+Then he was roasted alive after being covered in vinegar and pepper.
+After all this he was still alive and so was thrown into a cell.
+In the morning his twelve torturers discovered him sitting up illuminated by a heavenly light.
+Unsurprisingly they instantly converted to Christianity.
+Sant Cugat was still killed by the simpler method of cutting his throat.
 It is said that the monastery lies on the site of his martyrdom.

 MARKETS OF SANT CUGAT DEL VALLES